 The View layer of Wireframe consists of a set of interconnected components:

-- The View class is a wrapper for the ProcessWire TemplateFile class with some additional features and the Wireframe namespace.
-By default Wireframe makes an instance of the View class available as API variable $view, and it is through this object that you typically pass data from Controllers to layout, view, and partial files.
+- The View class is a wrapper for the TemplateFile core class with some additional features.
+By default Wireframe makes an instance of the View class available as API variable $view, and it is through this variable that you can pass data from Controllers to layouts, views, and partial files.

-- Views (or sometimes view files) are specific to a single template, and used to render a page using that template.
-Each template may have more than one view – or none at all, if that page is not intended to be viewable on your site (or if you're using some other solution to render its contents).
+- Views (sometimes called view files) are specific to a single template, and used to render a page using that template.
+Each template can have more than one view – or none at all, if that page is not intended to be viewable (or if you're using some other solution to render its contents).

-- Partials are reusable blocks of content, that you want to share between multiple templates.
-Things like a shared navigation, breadcrumbs, or perhaps a search form are typical use cases for partials.
-As a rule of thumb: if you need the same block on at least two separate occasions in different layouts or views, it probably should be a partial.
+- Partials are reusable blocks of content that you can share between multiple templates.
+Shared navigation, breadcrumbs, and a search form are typical use cases for partials.
+As a rule of thumb if you find yourself needing same block of markup on two or more separate occasions in different layouts or views, you should probably convert it to a partial.

-- Components are a newer addition that achieves many of the same goals as partials, providing support for reusable content blocks, but due to their class based architecture they are slightly more advanced, and also provide handy features for separating code from markup, handling parameters, etc.
+- Components are a newer addition that can be used to achieve many of the same goals as partials.
+Due to the class based architecture Components are more advanced, providing handy features for separating code from markup, accepting and processing parameters, etc.